SyncfusionExamples/mail-merge-in-word-processor/README.md

 # Mail merge in Word processor
-This demo illustrates how to create template Word document and generate reports like invoice using mail merge in Syncfusion Word processor (a.k.a.)
+This demo illustrates how to create template Word document and generate reports like invoice using mail merge in Syncfusion&reg; Word processor (a.k.a.)
 Document editor within your Web application.

 ## Demo illustration